Gifts, benefits and hospitality policy

 5.3.1 Recipients must exercise particular care when accepting gifts, benefits or hospitality if the donor:

-- is involved in a procurement or grant funding process
+- is involved in a procurement or grant funding process;

-- is the subject of, or potentially affected by a decision or the authority of WorkSafe
+- is the subject of, or potentially affected by a decision or the authority of WorkSafe;

-- is in a contractual relationship with the Victorian Government or WorkSafe
+- is in a contractual relationship with the Victorian Government or WorkSafe;

-- has offered gifts, benefits or hospitality of any kind more than once in the past 12 months
+- has offered gifts, benefits or hospitality of any kind more than once in the past 12 months.

-5.3.2 Where conditions apply to offers, recipients must assess whether the conditions comply with the Policy.
-Recipients must refuse all offers which do not comply with the Policy.
+5.3.2 Where conditions apply to offers, recipients must assess whether the conditions comply with the policy.
+Recipients must refuse all offers which do not comply with the policy.

-5.4 Declaring gift, benefits and hospitality offers
+5.4 Declaring gifts, benefits and hospitality offers

-5.4.2 Non-Token offers, whether accepted or declined, and accepted Ceremonial Gifts are required to be declared by recipients using the digital declaration form within 21 days of the offer date, and where possible, be approved prior to acceptance.
+5.4.2 Non-Token offers, whether accepted or declined, and accepted Ceremonial Gifts are required to be declared by recipients using the declaration form within 21 days of the offer date, and where possible, be approved prior to acceptance.

-5.4.3 Where there is no opportunity to declare the Non-Token offer or Ceremonial Gift and seek approval from the people leader prior to acceptance, the Recipient must declare the Non-Token offer using the digital Gifts, Benefits and Hospitality Declaration Form within 21 days of the acceptance date and provide an explanation of the circumstances to the people leader.
+5.4.3 Where there is no opportunity to declare the Non-Token offer or Ceremonial Gift and seek approval from the People Leader prior to acceptance, the Recipient must declare the Non-Token offer using the declaration form within 21 days of the acceptance date and provide an explanation of the circumstances to the People Leader.
 Unjustified delays in declaring offers may constitute non-compliance with the Policy.

 6. The management of the provision of gifts, benefits and hospitality